digitalservicebund/useid-backend-service/doc/adr/0009-api-key.md

 `Authorization: Bearer <token>`

-The token should, for MVP purpose, be configured as environment variable.
-For the future releases, a lifecycle of token should be defined, e.g. validity of the token.

 ## Consequences

-1. Reduce our security risk, since we only allow authorized clients to access the API
+Reduce our security risk, since we only allow authorized clients to access the API
-2. Reduce resource usage, since we are filtering unknown requests, and we do not process them further